goldenson/maximeorefice/_posts/2020-03-18-application-performance.md

 What is a good range for **utilization**?

-> As high as possible without adding exessive queue time (50-80%).
+> As high as possible without adding excessive queue time (50-80%).

 - Web Request: queue time <= 10-20% service time, 300ms 30-60s
 - Background jobs: queue time <= 60-90% service time, sla dependent

 Background jobs are cheaper to run than web requests.

-Let's take a look a some companies and their numbers:
+Let's take a look at some companies and their numbers:

 #### Twitter